UOC/lti-xwiki/README.md

 /WEB-INF/lib/ path

-* Include all JAR dependencies from ./lib in the same path (/WEB-INF/lib/)
+* Include all JAR dependencies from ./lib in the same path (/WEB-INF/lib/).
+You can download from repository https://github.com/UOC/lti-xwiki/tree/mvn-repo
       - JavaUtils-1.1.2.jar
-      - lti-1.0.2.jar
+      - lti-1.0.3.jar
       - oauth-20100527.jar
       - oauth-provider-20100527.jar